Skip to content

 What causes premature ejaculation?

 A number of emotional and physical factors can lead to premature ejaculation.
-It may happen when a man becomes too excited or stimulated, or if his penis is very sensitive.
-It may also happen if a man is nervous or uncomfortable with a new partner.
+It may happen when a person becomes too excited or stimulated, or if their penis is very sensitive.
+It may also happen if a person is nervous or uncomfortable with a new partner.
 Other common causes include the following:

 • Anxiety about performance